chem-274-A-master/problem-set-3/instructions.md

 Your code should create a graph using the information from the sdf file.
 You should then print out the number of rings in the molecule and the number of atoms in each ring.
 You should also use NetworkX to create a visualization of the network and save it to a file.

-You will also implement your own code for counting the number of rings in a molecular graph using a depth-first search traversal.
+As an extra credit option, you will also implement your own code for counting the number of rings in a molecular graph using a depth-first search traversal.
+This extra credit is worth **10 points** on your Lecture Exercises (if you missed a week, this is a good way to make up points).

 You might find it useful to work in a Jupyter notebook for this homework, but **your final code should be turned in as a .py file**.